Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is moderate, with residents on average located 531 meters from the nearest stop.
-The service frequency averages 95 trips per day across all routes, which amounts to approximately 39 weekly trips per individual stop.
+Across all routes, service frequency averages 95 trips per day, translating to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport